search

 The Fall of the Western Roman Empire (August 22, 476)

-Charlemagne and the Carolingian Renaissance (Late 8th Century)
+Charlemagne and the Carolingian Renaissance (late 8th century)

-In the year 800, on Christmas Eve, Charlemagne, King of the Franks, was crowned emperor by Pope Leo III in the ancient Basilica of St. Peter in the Vatican.
+In the year 800, on Christmas night, Charlemagne, King of the Franks, was crowned emperor by Pope Leo III in the ancient Basilica of St. Peter in the Vatican.
 This act gave birth to the Carolingian Empire, a precursor to the Holy Roman Empire.
 Although the capital of this empire was Aachen, Rome remained the religious heart of this new state, confirming its central role in the medieval world.

-Papal Power and the Fortification of Rome (9th – 12th Centuries)
+Papal Power and the Fortification of Rome (9th – 12th centuries)

-9th Century – Civitas Leonina
+9th century – Civitas Leonina

 You can enjoy very interesting guided tours of the Vatican, which will immerse you in this era.